sds/haml-lint/README.md

 ## What Gets Linted

-`haml-lint` is an opinionated tool that helps you enforce a consistent style in your HAML.
+`haml-lint` is an opinionated tool that helps you enforce a consistent style in your HAML files.
 As an opinionated tool, we've had to make calls about what we think are the "best" style conventions, even when there are often reasonable arguments for more than one possible style.
 While all of our choices have a rational basis, we think that the opinions themselves are less important than the fact that `haml-lint` provides us with an automated and low-cost means of enforcing consistency.

 Any lint can be disabled by using the `--exclude-linter` flag.